 Click the link that follows for more content on the Randy F. Pausch '82 Computer Science Undergraduate Summer Research Award.

-Brown University's Department of Computer Science (Brown CS) is glad to announce that applications are open for the Randy F. Pausch '82 Computer Science Undergraduate Summer Research Award, which provides $10,000 annually to support an undergraduate engaged in an intensive faculty-student summer research partnership at Brown CS.
+Brown CS is glad to announce that applications are open for the Randy F. Pausch '82 Computer Science Undergraduate Summer Research Award, which provides $10,000 annually to support an undergraduate engaged in an intensive faculty-student summer research partnership with the Department of Computer Science.

 The award is available thanks to a generous gift from Brown CS alum Peter Norvig, now a Director of Research at Google and a thought leader in the areas of artificial intelligence, natural language processing, information retrieval, and software engineering, was drawn to Brown as an undergraduate by the open curriculum and his interests in computer science and linguistics, which he studied in high school.
 His gift honors the life and work of Randy F. Pausch '82, a renowned expert in computer science, human-computer interaction, and design who died of complications from pancreatic cancer in 2008 and whose "Last Lecture" has been widely praised.
 "I didn't know Randy when I was at Brown," Peter says, "but we met afterward and corresponded for many years.
 His story is inspiring, and this is an opportunity to remember him."